mdiamantino/Multiple_Longest_Common_Substrings/README.md

 ### As Command Line Program

 * **Prerequisites :**
-    * A valid path to a non empty directory
+    * A valid path to a non-empty directory
         * The directory must contain **at least two files.**
         * The directory cannot contain subdirectories.